-'''

-SYStem.Option.ZoneSPACES ON

-; Enable symbol management

-Break.CONFIG.MatchZone ON

-; Enable bp match in different zones

-// Load demo application and tell TRACE32 by 'Z:' that it is secure

-Data.LOAD.ELF ~~/demo/arm/compiler/arm/sieve_a64.elf Z:

-Break.Set main

-; Auto configured secure breakpoint

-// Explicitly set hypervisor breakpoint on function sieve()

-Break.Set H:sieve

-// Set secure read breakpoint (auto-configured) on variable mstatic1

-Var.Break.Set mstatic1 /Read

-// Explicitly set hypervisor write breakpoint on variable vtdef1

-Var.Break.Set (H:vtdef1) /Write

-Break.List

-; Show breakpoints

-'''
+''' SYStem.Option.ZoneSPACES ON ; Enable symbol management // Load demo application and tell TRACE32 that it is secure Data.LOAD.ELF ~~/demo/arm/compiler/arm/armle.axf Z: // Set secure breakpoint (auto-configured) on function main() Break.Set main // Explicitly set hypervisor breakpoint on function sieve() Break.Set H:sieve // Set secure read breakpoint (auto-configured) on variable mstatic1 Var.Break.Set mstatic1 /Read // Explicitly set hypervisor write breakpoint on variable vtdef1 Var.Break.Set (H:vtdef1) /Write Break.List ; Show breakpoints '''

 First, the symbol management is enabled.
-An application is loaded and TRACE32 is advised by the "Z:" at the end of the Data.LOAD.ELF command that this application runs in secure mode.
+An application is loaded and TRACE32 is advised by the "Z:" at the end of the Data.LOAD.Elf command that this application runs in secure mode.

-Then four breakpoints are set.
-Two do not have any access class specified.
-TRACE32 will use the symbol information to make them secure breakpoints.
-Two breakpoints are defined as hypervisor breakpoints with "H:", i.e. the symbol information is explicitly overwritten.
-Break.List now shows a mixed breakpoint setup:
+As a next step, four breakpoints are set.
+Two of them do not have any access class specified, so TRACE32 will use the symbol information to make it a secure breakpoint.
+The other two breakpoints are defined as hypervisor breakpoints using the "H:" access class.
+In this case the symbol information is explicitly overwritten.
+The Break.List now shows a mixed breakpoint setup: